genome/ptero-apis/auth.md

 ## Authorization API
-This portion of the API is provided to clients for answering questions about whether particular `access_token` is to be allowed to perform actions or view resources.
+This portion of the API is provided to resource servers for answering questions about whether particular `access_token` is to be allowed to perform actions or view resources.

 ### POST /v1/validate
-Requires [HTTP Basic authentication][3] of the client using `client_id` and `client_secret`.
+Requires [HTTP Basic authentication][3] of the resource server.
 Used by clients to query whether a particular `access_token` is associated with a particular set of user roles and whether it has a particular `scope`.

 The request body is a JSON dictionary with the following parameters: